 Approval of the first recommendation will allow the Director to execute an Agreement with CDFA to continue the Exotic Pest Detection Program to detect and trap fruit flies and other exotic pests in Los Angeles County.
 ACWM has entered into similar agreements with CDFA for this Program for over 60 years.
-Los Angeles County is unique due to its large size and vast amount of agricultural commodities imported and exported through its numerous pathways.
+Los Angeles County is unique due to its large size and vast number of agricultural commodities imported and exported through its numerous pathways.
 Its international airport, seaports, and high volume of trucks and cargo provide potential entry of exotic pests from many foreign countries.
 Additionally, the mild climate and mobile human population greatly increases the year-round potential for pests or disease infestations.
 Therefore, the Exotic Pest Detection Program plays a critical role in facilitating immediate response to eradicate a pest before it spreads, becomes established, and damages local and statewide agriculture.

-The emergency nature of exotic pest infestations and the need to quickly respond to certain insect finds may necessitate that the Commissioner/Director sign and execute amendments to fund additional work that may be required for programs described in this Agreement.
-Therefore, ACWM requests that the Board delegate authority to the Commissioner/Director to sign amendments to the Agreement, subject to review and approval by County Counsel and the Chief Executive Office and notification of Board offices.
+Due to the urgent nature of exotic pest infestations and the need to quickly respond to certain insect finds, it may be necessary for the Commissioner/Director to sign and execute amendments to fund additional work that may be required for programs described in this Agreement.
+To ensure a timely response, ACWM requests that the Board delegate authority to the Commissioner/Director to execute such amendments, subject to review and approval by County Counsel and the Chief Executive Office and notification of Board offices.